 You won’t get data for every call (just a sample) but it will be far richer and accurate data than anything else you’ve probably got in your organisation.

-There is also a world of difference between tracking ‘what’ and tracking ‘why’.
+There is also a world of difference between tracking ‘what’ and track ‘why’.
 ‘What’ might be a customer calling to change their address.
 ‘Why’ might be because we failed to update it last time they called.

 ‘What’ is next to useless.
 It might tell us that 2,157 customers called to change their address.
 Woot.